 Hope you can use some of these tips to improve your site.

-If you’re feeling on a roll and are looking for more improvement ideas, check out this related article from the Foreground Blog: 12 quick actions you can do today to improve your photography website.
+If you’re feeling on a roll and are looking for more improvement ideas, check out this related article: 12 quick actions you can do today to improve your photography website.